 A number of food companies, including Kraft, Kellogg, Sara Lee and Smucker, have raised prices to keep up with the surge in the cost of ingredients like corn, oats, coffee and so on.
 Many restaurants, including McDonald's, also have raised prices.

-But Bange noted that food price hikes reflect much more than just the Midwestern flooding and the Southwestern drought.
+But Bange noted that food price increases reflect much more than just the Midwestern flooding and the Southwestern drought.
 The trend toward higher prices has been in place for months — and is a global phenomenon.

 A United Nations report issued last week showed that global food prices have been unusually high this year.
 The U.N.'s global price index for meat hit a record high in May.
 The U.N. blamed bad weather, high oil prices, the earthquake and tsunami in Japan, and export policies that restrict the flow of food.